 From outside Israel, Chevrat HaChashmal (Electric Company) can be reached at 972-4-818-7100.

-For the new tenant to put his name on the bill, he should fax the designated form along with a rental contract, letter from yeshiva (if applicable), passports and visas to 1-800-200-103.
+For the new tenant to put his name on the bill, he should send the completed form along with a rental contract, letter from yeshiva (if applicable), passports and visas to 1-800-200-103.
 The name change incurs a nominal fee.

 The name change can also be done using this online form.